THE NATIONAL ACADEMIES OF SCIENCE PRIZE IN FOOD AND AGRICULTURE SCIENCES

 Dr. Rodolphe Barrangou, an Associate Professor of Food Science and the Todd R. Klaenhammer Distinguished Scholar in Probiotics Research at North Carolina State University, is the 2018 recipient of the NAS Prize in Food and Agriculture Sciences.

 Dr. Barrangou’s groundbreaking research established CRISPR as the adaptive immune system of bacteria, a discovery which promoted the practical use of CRISPR-Cas systems for genome editing.
 The work has tremendous worldwide applications in food and agriculture, including virus resistance in the widely used yogurt starter culture, Streptococcus thermophilus, and the potential for translational genome editing in other microbes, crops, and livestock.

-Edward Buckler, Ph.D., accepted the inaugural National Academy of Sciences (NAS) Prize in Food and Agriculture Sciences.
+Dr. Edward Buckler is the inaugural National Academy of Sciences (NAS) Prize in Food and Agriculture Sciences recipient.
 Buckler, a U.S. Department of Agriculture-Agricultural Research Service researcher and adjunct professor of plant breeding and genetics at Cornell University, studies the connection between a crop plant’s genetic makeup and the physical traits exhibited by different strains.

-His work includes development of a solution to vitamin A deficiency, a life-threatening issue in the developing world.
+Buckler’s research aims to combat vitamin A deficiencies, a life-threatening issue in the developing world.
 Buckler and his colleagues used their findings to breed a new kind of maize with 15 times more vitamin A than conventional varieties.
 This biofortified maize is now widely available in Zambia, where more than half of children under the age of five are vitamin A deficient.